Register for Online Repeat Prescription Ordering

 Requesting Contraceptive Pills Online

 The link above will connect you to a contraceptive pill annual review questionaire and request form.
-Please complete the online form which will be reviewed by one of the Practice doctors, nurses or pharmacists.and a response will come via e-mail or a telephone call before the end of the next working day.
+Please complete the online form which will be reviewed by one of the Practice doctors, nurses or pharmacists.
+For the majority of patients a face to face review will not be required and a response will come via e-mail or a telephone call before the end of the next working day.

 Annual Medication Reviews